zsofiasomlai/pbx-group-security/content/challenges/medium/presentation.md

 ---
-Title: All roles - Presentation or Blog
+title: Presentation or Blog
-Date : 2017-12-29
+date : 2017-12-29
+level  : medium
+type   : written
+skills : research
 ---
 Create a blog post or presentation about a technical or business-related book you have read recently which inspired you.